-Home Depot workers recently had an incredible surprise when he hefted up a bag of mulch, and discovered a pile of baby raccoons snuggled up underneath!
+Home Depot workers recently had an incredible surprise when one lifted up a bag of mulch and discovered a pile of baby raccoons snuggled up underneath!

 Like the man who rescued an abandoned baby squirrel off the ground, these Home Depot employees had a rare opportunity to make a difference in the lives of some wild critters in need.

 The store’s employees discovered the cuddled-up pile of baby raccoons inside a pallet of mulch, and quickly set about doing everything they could to keep them safe!